TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 ---------------

 The environment provides the path to :file:`typo3conf`.
-This folder contains TYPO3 global configuration files and folders, e.g. :file:`LocalConfiguration.php`.
+This folder contains TYPO3 global configuration files and folders, e.g. :file:`config/system/settings.php`.

 For projects with Composer setup, the value is :php:`getProjectPath() . '/config'`, so it is outside of the web document root - not within :php:`getPublicPath()`.